 - The healing of wounds and scars is negatively influenced by the following factors: smoking, excessive exercise or germ colonisation.

-- In the third postoperative week, scar healing can be supported by massaging several times a day in a circle for a few minutes, as well as lengthwise and crosswise to the course of the scar with oily creams (e.g. Bepanthen® ointment or Linola® fat).
+- In the third postoperative week, scar healing can be supported by multiple daily massages.
+How?
+It is best to apply for a few minutes in circles as well as lengthwise and crosswise to the course of the scar and with greasing creams as e.g. Bepanthen® Ointment / Linola® Fat.

 - Silicone plasters prevent the formation of bulges and soften the scar (e.g. Cica-Care by Smith and Nephew or Medipatch Gel Z® by asclepios Medizintechnik e.K.).
 For this purpose, the silicone patch should be worn continuously for one year.